Family-friendly park café par excellence that welcomes everyone with its pleasant decor and simple food done well.

 Food is simple, wholesome and geared to children.
 Burgers are served medium (unless you specify pink), the mash is made with root veg and minimal salt, and kids’ food, such as wholemeal flatbread-style pizza, all come with fresh vegetables.
 From the grownup menu, we’ve enjoyed chunky own-made minestrone, a generous salad of roasted butternut squash, green lentil and rocket with creamy avocado, crispy morsels of chorizo and strips of golden just-fried halloumi.
 Perhaps the only unfriendly thing about Skylark is its opening hours: doors close at 5.30pm, with last orders are at 5pm.
 Though, as one waitress sweetly explained, ‘we wouldn’t dream of rushing you out’.
 What a nice bunch.

 We serve simple but delicious breakfasts and lunches, freshly made and cooked to order with excellent ingredients.
-Clarence Court provide their golden-yolked farm eggs for our customers' breakfasts and we use rare breed meats.
-We serve Caravan coffee, Bellevue teas and Jude's Ice Cream, and our cakes are baked just a mile away in Balham by wonderful Dee and her team at Dee-Light.
+Clarence Court provide their golden-yolked farm eggs for our customers' breakfasts and we use high-quality, sustainably sourced meats.
+We serve Caravan coffee, Bellevue teas and Jude's Ice Cream, and bake cakes in-house.
 Drinks, cakes and ice-cream are all available to take out to the park.

-Although we are a daytime café we also run delicious pop-up suppers throughout the year, these are posted on our website and social media, we also have a mailing list.
+Although we are a daytime café we also offer private hire events and host delicious pop-up suppers throughout the year, these are posted on our website and social media, we also have a mailing list.

 We are a great venue for anybody with little ones and we serve a good quality children's menu with toddler portions, plus a larger size for older children.
 We also run various morning activities for pre-schoolers during the week.
 Please check out our website to find out more.

-You can get week-by-week information on our Facebook or Twitter feed, accessible from the site: www.skylarkcafe.co.uk
+You can get week-by-week information on our Facebook or Twitter feed, accessible from the site.

 We hope to welcome you to Wandsworth Common soon!